The Ultimate Guide to Income Share Agreements

 Potential for higher overall costs

-While ISAs offer flexibility in repayment, they may result in graduates paying more over time compared to traditional student loans.
-Since ISA repayments are based on a percentage of income rather than a fixed amount, graduates with higher salaries may end up paying more to the ISA provider.
+While ISAs offer repayment flexibility, they may result in graduates paying more over time compared to traditional student loans.
+Since ISA repayments are based on a percentage of income rather than a fixed amount, graduates with higher salaries may pay more to the ISA provider.
 Additionally, ISAs typically have repayment caps, but exceeding these caps could result in graduates paying significantly more than the original borrowed amount.

 Choosing between ISAs and traditional loans